 “The finances don’t make sense,” says Villanova University professor Rick Eckstein, an expert on youth sports.
 “The financial payout is exaggerated in the eyes of families.”

 Even the NCAA takes pains to point out how exceedingly rare athletic scholarships are.
 The organization notes that just 2% of high school athletes receive a scholarship offer from a university, and of those only 1% receive an all-expenses-paid ‘full ride.’

-So mom and dad, if you’re going to spend big bucks on youth sports, at least be honest about what it’s likely to buy you and your kids (a college scholarship isn’t part of it).
+So mom and dad, if you’re going to spend big bucks on youth sports, at least be honest about what it’s likely to buy you and your kids.
+Hint: an athletic scholarship isn’t part of it.